stfc/docker-and-gh-actions-for-ml/docs/3-cicd-with-github-actions.md

 Finally, we can add our command to lint our code.
 We've already added a task for this to the `pyproject.toml` configuration using [Poe the Poet](https://poethepoet.natn.io/index.html).
 You can view all the configured tasks by running `uv run poe --help`.

 !!! tip "Check your workflow locally first."
     It takes a few minutes for the GitHub Actions runner to run your linting task which means the lint fail, fix, re-run loop is quite long.
-There's a task called `pre-commit` which you can run locally first before pushing using `uv run poe pre-commit` - this will format your code and run the linter so that you can fix any issues before pushing the code up.
+There's a task called `precommit` which you can run locally first before pushing using `uv run poe precommit` - this will format your code and run the linter so that you can fix any issues before pushing the code up.

 Let's add our linting task to the workflow:

 !!! example ".github/workflows/lint.yml"
-    ```yaml linenums="1" hl_lines="24-25"
+    ```yaml linenums="1" hl_lines="25-26"
     name: Lint

     on: